 Has your claim been denied?
 Call the Kendrick Law Group.

-The Chief can help navigate through the complex VA system, reducing the number of headaches you incur.
-He brings the same core values; integrity first, service before self, and excellence in all he does, that helped him rise to the rank of Chief Master Sargent to his legal advocacy.
+The Chief can help navigate through the complex VA system.
+He brings the same core values – integrity first, service before self, and excellence in all he does – that helped him rise to the rank of Chief Master Sargent to his legal advocacy.
 Legal assistance can help access the benefits you are entitled to, leaving no stone unturned.
-Sadly, many veterans give up on benefits they are legally entitled too.
+Sadly, many veterans give up on the benefits to which they are legally entitled.
 VA laws and regulations are complex, often difficult to understand, and subject to frequent change which is why having an experienced attorney by your side is a significant advantage.

 Below is a list of common reasons veterans seek legal assistance:

 In order to receive payment for a disability (compensable claim) a veteran must present evidence that meets a three-part test:

 - The veteran must have an established disability identified by a medical professional.